camptocamp/terraform-provider-pass/README.md

 Pass Terraform Provider
 =======================
+This provider adds integration between Terraform and [Pass][] and [Gopass][] password stores.

-[Pass](https://www.passwordstore.org/) is a password store using gpg to encrypt password and git to version.
+[Pass][] is a password store using gpg to encrypt password and git to version.
-[Gopass](https://www.justwatch.com/gopass/) is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
+[Gopass][] is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.

 Requirements
 ------------